outcoldman/hackernews-personal-blogs/README.md

 ## Contributing

-Please do not add blogs directly to the list.opml file, as it is going to be overwritten.
+Add your blog manually to the [listx.opml](listx.opml) file.

-Instead, you can go to the original [HN thread](https://news.ycombinator.com/item?id=36575081) and add a comment with a link to the blog you want to add.
+_Please do not add blogs directly to the list.opml file, as it is going to be overwritten._

-As an alternative you can add your blog manually to [listx.opml](listx.opml) file.
+Originally, submissions were made as comments in a [HN thread](https://news.ycombinator.com/item?id=36575081) but this has since been closed.

 ### Don't see your blog in the list?